SamanoCastre/reservationService/README.md

 # Description of the project
 Reservation service is the microservice that manages the booking of a bed in hospital.

-Note 1 : the settings for this microservice are centralized in the configuration microservice. therefore, the latter must be fully operational in order to serve it its configuration parameters.
+Note 1 : the settings for hopital-service are centralized in the configuration microservice. therefore, the config-service must be fully operational in order to serve configuration parameters every other microservices.

-Note 2 : This microservice needs to register with the eureka registration service (registry-service).
-Therefore, the latter must be fully operational in order for it to register with it.
+Note 2 : The microservice "reservation-service" needs to register with the eureka registration service (registry-service).
+Therefore, the microservice "registre-service" must be fully operational in order for other microservices to be registrered.

-Note 3 : All access to this microservice must be done via the API gateway (Gateway-service).
-Therefore, the latter must be fully operational.
+Note 3 : All access to the microservice "reservation-service" must be done via the API gateway (Gateway-service).
+Therefore, the gateway-service must be fully operational.

 #Fonctionalities
 1. Reserver un lit dans un hopital